minwebio/extension/store/description.md

 # Title:

-Support publishers while browsing a browsable web
+Show AMP pages while browsing

 # Description:

-Automatically shows the most minimal version of a page provided by the publisher.
+Automatically shows the most minimal version (AMP, etc) of a page directly on the publisher's site.
 Browse faster and protect yourself while making sure the ecosystem of the web continues to flourish.

 ☆☆☆ Support Content Producers ☆☆☆